andthedrew/andthedrew/README.md

-- 👋 Hi, I’m @andthedrew but they call me andrew
+- 👋 Hi, I’m @andthedrew but they call me drew
 - 👀 I’m interested in modern tech
 - 🌱 I’m currently learning some new computer languages